Skip to content

 Yanagiba Explained: A Japanese Knife Feature

-When it comes to traditional Japanese kitchen knives, the Yanagiba stands apart as the premier tool for slicing raw fish with unmatched precision. ...
+When it comes to traditional Japanese kitchen knives, the Yanagiba stands apart as the premier tool for slicing raw fish with unmatched precision.
+It is essential for sushi and sashimi preparation,...

 Read more